janvarsa/D3-Swarm-Tutorial/README.md

 # D3-Swarm-Tutorial
-Source code for swarm plot tutorial at https://www.chartfleau.com/tutorials/d3swarm
+Source code and data for the swarm plot tutorial at https://www.chartfleau.com/tutorials/d3swarm